Spectra of BPS Strings in 6d Supergravity and the Swampland: Modular bootstrap for BPS strings

 It is then known that the ring of weak Jacobi forms is finitely generated \cite{Eichler:1995}.
 Therefore, once the weight and indices are fixed as mentioned earlier, it is possible to write the numerator $\mathcal{N}_Q$ as a finite sum of polynomials of suitable Jacobi forms with constant coefficients.
 For example, when the gauge group is $U(1)$ or $SU(2)$ with level $k$ and $m_l=0$, which corresponds to a rational primitive curve in geometry intersecting a 7-brane with the gauge group, the numerator takes the form:

 with $w = 4a_1 + 6a_2 -2a_3$ and $k = a_3+a_4 $, where $E_4, E_6$ are the Eisenstein series defined in Appendix \ref{appendix:modular}.

 The computation of the elliptic genus for the worldsheet CFT on BPS strings now reduces to the task of fixing the finite number of constant coefficients, such as $c_{a_1,a_2,a_3,a_4}$, in the polynomial ring.
 This task can be quite challenging in general, as it may require knowledge of the spectrum of certain states in the worldsheet theory.
 Nevertheless, for the theories from F-theory compactifications on Calabi-Yau hypersurfaces $X$ in toric ambient spaces, as discussed in \cite{Huang:2015sta}, the mirror symmetry technique developed in \cite{Hosono:1993qy,Hosono:1994ax} can be used to compute the genus-zero Gopakumar-Vafa (GV) invariants on $X$, which, in turn, allows us to fix the coefficients.
 Various intriguing results utilizing this approach can be found, for example, in \cite{Haghighat:2015ega,Lee:2018urn,Cota:2020zse}.
+In addition, another constraints on the modular ansatz using the affine characters are studied in \cite{DelZotto:2018tcj, Duque:2022tub}.

 We will now propose a generalized modular ansatz suitable for strings with Higgs branches describing the moduli space of instantons.
 As previously discussed, the presence of bosonic zero modes in the instanton moduli space gives rise to additional poles in the elliptic genus.
 These bosonic zero modes and their contributions to the elliptic genus have been extensively discussed for the elliptic genus of self-dual strings in local 6d SCFTs.
 See \cite{DelZotto:2016pvm,Gu:2017ccq,Kim:2018gak,DelZotto:2018tcj} for related discussions.
 Instantonic strings in 6d supergravity theories have the same bosonic zero modes as the gauge theory instantons.
 Therefore, the poles in the elliptic genus arising from these zero modes exhibit the same structure.
 Based on this fact, we conjecture the modular ansatz as follows.